Carbon Border Adjustment Mechanism (CBAM)

 Measuring your impact beyond your borders

-Good Growth Collective helps you navigate the complexities of the EU Carbon Border Adjustment Mechanism (CBAM) with tailored support in carbon reporting, risk management, and long-term decarbonization.
+Good Growth Collective helps you navigate the complexities of the EU Carbon Border Adjustment Mechanism (CBAM) with tailored support in carbon reporting, risk management, and long-term decarbonisation.

 According to the CBAM, importers are required to monitor, report, and eventually pay a carbon levy on the embedded emissions of carbon-intensive goods such as aluminium, cement, electricity, fertilisers, hydrogen, and iron & steel.